flutree/flutree/README.md

 - [flutreecreate.web.app](https://flutreecreate.web.app)

-## To run
+## Getting started

+1. Setup Flutter (if you haven't already)
+1. Clone this project and open with your code editor.
 1. Create `PRIVATE.dart` in the lib folder.
-(I gitignored the file because it contains the admob id etc.) - You can use the test ad unit (https://developers.google.com/admob/android/test-ads#demo_ad_units)
+Copy and paste the content just like the example below.
+For the admob part, you can create a new app in admob or use the test ad unit (https://developers.google.com/admob/android/test-ads#demo_ad_units).
+Also, register Bitly and get their API token.

-   - Example:

    ```dart
    const kAdmobAppId = 'ca-app-pub-xxxxxxxxxxxxxxxxxxxxxxx';
    const kShareBannerUnitId = 'ca-app-pub-189637xxxxxxxx/3206521140';